volodymyrhudyma/blog/content/blog/2020-11-24-avoid-wasting-renders-with-reselect-in-react.md

 ```

-**selectors.ts** - contains selectors that pull data from the Redux store:
+**selectors.ts** - contains selectors that pull data from the Redux store.
+Each selector prints a log to the console when invoked:

 ```typescript
 import { AppState } from "../rootReducer";